Chamalama/Dungeons/README.md

-An attempt at creating a multi-instanced Destiny style dungeon system
+An attempt at creating a multi-instanced Destiny style dungeon system for Minecraft servers